-Despite being one of the country’s best and most beautiful cities, Calgary is still often overshadowed by Toronto and Vancouver when it comes to pop culture.
-However, every July we actually outshine Canada’s brightest with an event so iconic, it’s made its way onto the pages, scripts and screens of entertainment all over the world.
-From the longest-running TV show to cult favourites and even a beloved reality TV series, here are 10 times that the Calgary Stampede was referenced in pop culture.
+Despite being one of the country’s best and most beautiful cities, Calgary is still often overshadowed by Toronto and Vancouver when it comes to pop culture – until July.
+For 10 days every year, Alberta holds an event so iconic, it’s actually made its way onto the pages, scripts and screens of entertainment all over the world.
+From the longest-running TV series in history to cult favourites and even beloved reality shows, here are 10 times that the Calgary Stampede was referenced in pop culture.

 Though it wasn’t really ‘mentioned’ per se, the Calgary Stampede was used as a visual reference for the Pawnee Harvest Festival.
 Pause it just right and you can actually see the entire midway in all of its glory!

 From space to beaches all over the world, Archie and the gang have travelled all over the globe – but our favourite stop?
 The Calgary Stampede!
-Read by almost every millennial growing up, The Archie Comic books were and are still a major deal, especially now that the CW has revived the franchise with Riverdale.
+Read by almost every millennial growing up, The Archie Comic books were and are still a major deal, especially since the CW revived the franchise with Riverdale.

 If you’re a Marvel fan, this one almost shouldn’t surprise you.
-As many of you may already know the comic book’s most iconic character, Wolverine is actually from Calgary – however, Shoot Out At The Stampede (vol. 1 121) was hardly a reunion.
-Instead, midway goers are collateral damage to a fight between good guys Cyclops, Colossus, Storm and a mysterious villain who seals off the entrance, putting those attending the event in danger.
+As many of you may already know the comic book’s most iconic character, Wolverine is actually from the prairie province – however, Shoot Out At The Stampede (vol. 1 121) was hardly a reunion.
+Instead, midway-goers are collateral damage to a fight between good guys Cyclops, Colossus, Storm and a mysterious villain who seals off the entrance, putting those attending the event in danger.

-Jeopardy has to be one of the best game shows in history – covering everything from pop culture to historic events, shedding light on some of the crazy smartest people the world has ever seen, so really, was it any surprise that ‘The Greatest Outdoor Show On Earth’ was once listed under one of their many categories?
-What is … no it’s not.
+Jeopardy has to be one of the best game shows in history.
+Covering everything from pop culture to historic events and shedding light on some of the crazy smartest people the world has ever seen, it might not be a surprise to know that ‘The Greatest Outdoor Show On Earth’ was once listed under one of their many categories.

-In the years shy of film’s Golden Age, The Calgary Stampede, made in 1925 and produced by Universal Pictures, was an entire silent western about a cowboy (played by Hoot Gibson, a pretty big star at the time) accused of killing the love of his life’s father.
-No this may not be the most popular on the list, but this was probably the first time the event was mentioned in film and we think that warrants a mention!
+Made in 1925 and produced by Universal Pictures, The Calgary Stampede was an entire silent western about a cowboy (played by Hoot Gibson, a pretty big star at the time) accused of killing the love of his life’s father.
+No this may not be the most popular on the list, but this was probably the first time the event was mentioned in the film and we think that warrants a mention!

-We’ll be honest, we’ve probably never seen an entire episode of MASH despite our grandparents watching nothing but.
-However, if we did, we may have noticed that the Calgary Stampede was actually referenced by the character Winchester in season 11.
+Watch nothing but M*A*S*H* with your grandparents growing up?
+You may have noticed that the Calgary Stampede was actually referenced by the character Winchester in season 11.

 Eh-Leganza Eh-Xtravaganza!
-Drag Race Canada’s premiere episode the queens are actually tasked with creating outfits using materials packed in country-themed boxes.
+In Drag Race Canada’s premiere episode, the queens are actually tasked with creating outfits using materials packed in country-themed boxes.
 One of those boxes?
 The Calgary Stampede!
 Was the look a win?
 Well, no…. but it certainly wasn’t the worst and for that, we can be proud!

 Whew.
 There you have it, friends.
 10 times that the Calgary Stampede was referenced in pop culture.
 Did we miss any?
 Let us know in the comments!